The Singles Ward (film series): The Singles Ward (2002)

 After faithfully serving a full-time mission, then getting married, Jonathan Jordan finds himself divorced and once again attending one of the church's single-adult wards.
 As he attends a congregation specifically for unmarried adults, where the ultimate goal is eternal marriage, he quickly becomes disenchanted with the experience and stops going to church.
 As he copes with his experiences, he creates a standup routine lampooning the nature and lifestyle of being a member.
 His resistance to the church continues, until he falls for Cammie Giles, who is an active member at a local singles ward.
 Suddenly, Jordan finds church attendance more appealing, but he begins to question whether he is going for the right reasons or if it is just to impress his new girlfriend.

 The Singles 2nd Ward (2007)

-Dalen Martin, a young professor at Brigham Young University, becomes engaged to his girlfriend Christine, who is an student attending the university and a recent convert to the LDS Church.
+Dalen Martin, a young professor at Brigham Young University, becomes engaged to his girlfriend Christine, who is a student attending the university and a recent convert to the LDS Church.
 As the couple prepares for their upcoming wedding, Christine's divorced parents arrive with their new partners for the occasion.
 The couple explores their relationship and preparations while attending the church's congregation of single adults.
 Dalen tries to create a lasting relationship with Christine's separated parents, who are critical of the religion, and assists his friend Jonathan with developing a feature film based on his experiences in a Latter-day Saint singles ward.
 Together, Dalen and Christine build on their love and look forward to being married in a Latter-day Saint temple, although they must explain to her parents why they cannot attend their own daughter's marriage ceremony.